orbas1/Workhouse/SETUP.md

 # Workhouse Setup Guide

-This project uses MySQL for persistence.
+This project uses PostgreSQL for persistence.
 The backend includes a setup wizard that creates an `.env` file, runs database migrations and seeds sample data.

 ## Prerequisites

 - Node.js 18+
-- MySQL server
+- PostgreSQL server

 ## Backend setup